leolani/cltl-knowledgeextraction/README.md

 * Upon initialization, an Utterance is parsed with the CFG and analyzed with the help of the Analyzer class.
 * If an Utterance is a statement, it also has a Perspective object which consists of a polarity, certainty, sentiment and emotion value.
+* The Analyzer class is the API for triple extractors.
+At This moment there are two Analyzers implemented: CFGAnalyzer ( which uses Context Free Grammar parsing), and OIE Analyzer (which uses Stanford OIE library)
-* The Analyzer class consists of a hierarchy of classes, topmost class is the abstract general class Analyzer, which is separated into two abstract classes StatementAnalyzer and QuestionAnalyzer, which consist of the concrete classes GeneralStatementAnalyzer, WhQuestionAnalyzer and VerbQuestionAnalyzer.
-These three get the utterance constituents as input (as parsed with the CFG) and map them to triples.
+* The CFGAnalyzer consists of a hierarchy of classes, topmost class is the abstract general class Analyzer, which is separated into two abstract classes StatementAnalyzer and QuestionAnalyzer, which consist of the concrete classes GeneralStatementAnalyzer, WhQuestionAnalyzer and VerbQuestionAnalyzer.

-#### Triple extraction
+### Triple extraction implementations

 The triples consist of subject, predicate and object alongside with their semantic types.
 In case of a statement, the triple is accompanied by a perspective.
 In the case of a question the triple is incomplete.
 Below are a few examples of